 We insure our homes, our cars, and our health.
-It is probably a good idea to insure that flying vehicle with rotating blades travelling at 50 km/h.
+It is probably a good idea to insure that a flying vehicle with rotating blades traveling at 50 km/h.

-For me, just the piece of mind is worth it.
+For me, just the peace of mind is worth it.

 3. Are Drones Covered in Commercial Insurance Policies?

 This was my situation.
-My broker had to look for another company who would write coverage for drones.
+My broker had to look for another company that would write coverage for drones.

 Don’t assume your commercial policy will cover commercial drone use.
-Ask before take off.
+Ask before taking off.